linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/21 - The Euro.md

 Carry Trades In the 1990s and 2000s, the yen had a lower interest rate than many other currencies.
 Carry trades borrow in low-yield yen to invest in higher-yield currencies like the Australian dollar.
 Such trades can be profitable for long periods, but dramatic reversals, though rare, can quickly undermine profits.

 Sources: oanda.com and econstats.com.

-cumulative profits were well over ¥100.
 The reason?
 As panel (b) shows, the yen persistently weakened against the Australian dollar over this five-year period (by about 6\% to 7\% per year), reinforcing the interest differential (about 6\% to 7\% also) rather than offsetting it.
 Adding up, from 2002 to 2006 the cumulative return on the carry trade was about 15\% per year!
 Would that trend continue or was there to be another sudden swing resulting from yen appreciation?
 As we can see, another wipeout came along in 2008.
 This question brings us to a consideration of the role of risk in the forex market.

 Investors face very real risks in this market.
-Suppose you put up  \$1,000 of your own capital and borrow\$ 19,000 in yen from a bank.
+Suppose you put up \$1,000 of your own capital and borrow \$19,000 in yen from a bank.
 You now have 20 times your capital, a ratio, or leverage, of 20 (not uncommon).
 Then you play the carry trade, investing the \$20,000 in the Australian dollar.
 It takes only a 5\% loss on this trade to wipe you out: 5\% of \$20,000 eats all your capital.
 And without that margin to back you up, the bank bids you goodbye.
 As we have seen, losing 5\% in a month is quite possible, as is losing 10\% or even 15\%.

 For policy makers and market participants, the broader fear is that while big losses for households would be bad enough, big losses at large, high-leverage financial institutions could have damaging spillover effects in the global macroeconomy.
 For example, in June 2007, Jim O'Neill, Goldman Sachs chief global economist, said investment firms had been caught on the wrong side of huge bets against the Japanese yen: "There has been an amazing amount of leverage on currency markets that has nothing to do with real economic activity.
 I think there are going to be dead bodies around when this is over.
 The yen carry trade has reached  $5\%$  of Japan's GDP.
 This is enormous and highly risky, as we are now seeing."7 Days later Steven Pearson, chief currency strategist at HBOS bank, said, "A sizeable reversal at some point is highly likely, but the problem with that statement is the 'at some point' bit, because carry trades make money steadily over long periods of time."8